 It’s more satisfying for people to work in areas of natural strengths.
 As a manager, it’s your job to put them there.
-Whenever possible match team member’s strengths to they’re responsibilities.
+Whenever possible match team members’ strengths to their responsibilities.

 One big benefit of doing this is having someone who—either through experience or talent—can do things in minutes it might take others hours to do.

-When you put people in areas of strengths, productivity soars.
+When you put people in areas of strength, productivity soars.
 So does satisfaction.

 Define Individual Roles Under The Leaders

 Team members should know what they’re responsible for—on every project and in their jobs.
 Defining individual roles keeps things on track.
 It also avoids duplicate efforts and prevents things from slipping through the cracks.

 Use Incentives And Group Rewards

 Designing incentives around group rewards create positive feelings about the team and motivates team members.
 Designing incentives around group rewards also fosters collaboration and teamwork.

 Make sure you give your team a reward when it meets a specific target, like achieving a specific FCR rate.
 Using incentives and group rewards builds a collaborative culture.

 Leaders Seek Feedback Openly